jtbdevelopment/TwistedHangman/README.md

 The front end development module was kick-started with yeoman.

 The front end depends on a backend to be up and running to work.
-Grunt proxy has been configured to point api calls to localhost 8080.
-If you setup a deployed local tomcat it can serve up api/websocket.
+Grunt proxy has been configured to point api calls to localhost 9998.
+You can use the JettyServer command to run an embedded jetty backend for testing.

-__We were using Grizzly prior but experiencing issues with websocket paths not being initialized and gave up trying to resolve it for now.__
+__Please note the signin redirect is not currently working and you will need to manually load /signin/signin.html__

 __Please note on the first bower build it will generate a warning about angular conflict.
 Choose option 3.__